di37/image-classification-using-multimodal-llms/README.md

 # Evaluating Multimodal LLMs on Image Classification: A Comparative Analysis of Open-Source and Proprietary Models

-**Short Description:**
 This project evaluates and compares the performance of various multimodal Large Language Models (LLMs)—both open-source and closed-source—on an animal image classification task.
-The repository demonstrates data sampling, model inference, output normalization, and comprehensive evaluation of accuracy, precision, recall, and F1 scores.
+The repository demonstrates data sampling, model inference, output normalization, and comprehensive evaluation of accuracy, precision, recall, F1 scores.
 It also explores trade-offs in inference time, data handling, and output formatting, ultimately providing insights into how different models fare in visual classification.

 ---